KernelN/ShipIt_Codex/README.md

 # ShipIt

 Mobile 3D game.
 Made in Unity 6.0
-Will use Facade, Memento and Factory design patterns.
+Will use Facade, Composite, Factory, Builder and Memento design patterns.
 Make use of the UpdateManager whenever possible to minimize CPU load.
 UpdateUserExample shows how the UpdateManager should be used.

 V1